PBR Logo (Pabst Blue Ribbon Logo)

 PBR Logo History

 This American lager is commonly abbreviated as PBR.
 The name originates from the numerous awards the beer won at fairs and exhibitions between 1882 and 1916.
-During that time, the product won so many awards that the producer began to wrap each bottle with silk ribbons, as their high status demanded.
+During that time, the product won so many awards that the producer began wrapping each bottle in silk ribbons, as its high status demanded.
 However, this proved costly, prompting the owner to devise a cost-effective marketing move: he began printing ribbons on the labels and molding stickers onto the bottles.
 Thus, the expression of pride in their beer turned into a commercial savvy.

 It all began in Milwaukee, Wisconsin, after Frederick Pabst, who came to the USA with his parents in 1848, married the daughter of brewery owner Philip Best.
 The young man took control and initiated several significant marketing moves.
-The tragic event further aided the popularization of the beer – the Great Chicago Fire, which destroyed numerous factories in Chicago.
+The tragic event further aided the beer’s popularity: the Great Chicago Fire, which destroyed numerous factories in Chicago.
 This later brought fame to Milwaukee as the country’s primary brewing center.

 What is PBR?